-Provides the paramedic student with the skills needed to integrate pathophysiological principles and assessment findings to formulate a field impression and implement a treatment plan.
-(Repeatable 3 times) (2 Credits, 1 Lecture, 2 Lab/Lab-Discussion)
+This course provides the beginning paramedic student with the knowledge to integrate pathophysiological principles and assessment findings to formulate a field impression and implement a treatment plan for the medical patient.
+Observation time is required.
+Course Level Fee 3 (6 credits, 6 Lecture)